DarrelMendoza/to-do-list/README.md

 # **Simple To-Do List Application**

-This application is built with Angular and Bootstrap for the frontend, and NodeJS, Express.js, and MySQL for the backend.
-This is also deployed to firebase.
+This application uses Angular and Bootstrap on the frontend for interactive and responsive UI.
+The backend is built with NodeJS and Express.js which uses MySQL for data management.
+The entire app is hosted on Firebase.

 ## **Live Demo**